NestJS Prisma Global Exception Filter Guide 2026

 }

-The package maintains error code mappings, handles edge cases, supports both REST and GraphQL, and receives updates when Prisma adds new error codes.
-Trade-off is adding a dependency.
-Teams comfortable maintaining custom filters save the package size.
+The package maintains error code mappings, handles edge cases, supports REST and GraphQL, and receives updates when Prisma adds new error codes.
+Teams working on mobile app development in Maryland benefit from consistent error handling across backend APIs.

 Still getting 500 errors?
 Add logging inside the filter's catch method.
 If logs appear, the filter works but status code mapping failed.
-If logs never appear, the filter isn't being invoked - registration problem.
+If logs never appear, registration problem.

 Before and After Comparison